We have flown 8 times with little kids now and these are our practical tips for making it easier on yourself.

 And don’t drug them!
 Seriously so many people give their babies antihistamine for flights to make them sleep.
 This seems very 1950s ‘give the baby whisky to help them sleep’ to me but to each their own I guess!

-If you want to read more about flying with children then I love this blog for great tips on travelling when pregnant and with kids.
+If you want to read more about flying with children then my blogger friend Carrie’s blog is great for flying with toddler tips by an ex flight attendant.